hphelion/documentation/cloudos/install.create-cloud.md

 When you're ready, now select **Create Compute Region**.
 The compute region will go through a series of steps to create an active cloud, showing the percent (%) completed.

+> **Note:** When creating a cloud or a compute region, all of the nodes involved are first checked to ensure they can be resolved on the network.
+This verification process can take (up to) approximately five minutes.
+During this time, the progress percentage will remain at 0%.
+If any of the nodes fail to resolve during the verification process, the cloud or region creation will fail.

 Once the Create Compute Region step is complete, the name supplied for the region will be displayed and the cloud's Status will be Active.
 This indicates that the cloud and compute region